“This song is for the soil

 ~ Snp 5.10

-This excellent, free anthology will be our textbook for this class:
+This free anthology will be our textbook for the class:

 This secondary monograph will be threaded through the course to help contextualize the historical developments: